Chapter 13.12

 RP

-(e) Premises where entry is restricted so that inspections for cross-connections cannot be made with sufficient frequency or at sufficient short notice to assure that cross connections do not exist.
+(e) Premises where entry is restricted so that inspections for cross-connections cannot be made with sufficient frequency or at sufficient short notice to ensure that cross-connections do not exist.

 RP